Kaiser Darrin: Darrin

 American designer Howard "Dutch" Darrin began coach building in Paris in partnership with fellow American designer Thomas L. Hibbard under the name Hibbard & Darrin in 1923.
 While they became noted over the following years for the innovatively-styled bodies they designed for many of Europe's most prestigious chassis, the Great Depression and resultant loss of customers hit Hibbard & Darrin hard.
 The partnership ended in 1931 when Hibbard accepted a position in General Motors's design department under Harley Earl.
 While Darrin remained in France initially and formed the coach building firm of Fernandez & Darrin with a wealthy South American banker, he returned to the United States in 1937.
-He set up his own coachworks on Sunset Boulevard, Hollywood and worked with Packard on some of the most attractive models built by that company in the 1930s and 40s.
+He set up his own coachworks on Sunset Boulevard, Hollywood and worked with Packard on a number of models in the 1930s and 40s.
 These included the Packard 120 and Packard Clipper.
-One of his trademarks became a sweeping fender line which descended gently along the side of the car until it reached a "dip" at the head of the rear fender.
+One of his trademarks became a sweeping fender line which descended along the side of the car until it reached a "dip" at the head of the rear fender.

 Darrin began work with Kaiser-Frazer as a freelance consultant at the end of World War II, after a plan to manufacture and sell an advanced automobile of his own design failed to materialize due to an immediate postwar shortage of raw materials.
 Investment banker Charles Schwartz, a friend of Darrin's who had helped arrange the financing for his plan, introduced him to Joseph Frazer.
 Frazer commissioned Darrin to design a car that he planned to market through the Graham-Paige automotive firm.
 Once Kaiser-Frazer had been incorporated, Darrin's design became the first 1947 Frazer.
 By 1946, Darrin had been contracted as a Kaiser-Frazer consultant.

 Darrin's relationship with the company and Kaiser was stormy.
 Darrin's designs were generally discarded for more conventional, less attractive designs.
 He resigned from Kaiser-Frazer in 1946 after its "orange juicers," as he called the company's designers, had altered his design for the 1946 K-F sedan.
 Although Henry and Edgar Kaiser had gotten along with Darrin personally and had hired him based on his reputation in automotive circles, neither was sorry to see him go.
-Darrin could be mercurial, temperamental and cantankerous.
+Darrin reportedly could be mercurial, temperamental and cantankerous.
 He left with the impression that Kaiser-Frazer had been excluding him, especially as Joseph Frazer's influence in the company had waned.
 However, when Frazer asked Darrin to return two years later to work on the 1951 Kaiser, Darrin accepted.
 When it chose a more staid design for its Henry J compact than the one he had provided, Darrin once again resigned.